confuzeus/django-remauth/README.rst

 6. POST to https://yourwebsite.io/your-path/api/generate/ to generate a login token.

-The POST request must contain an object with a key 'email' that corresponds to the email address of a valid user.
+The POST request must contain an object with a key 'email' that contains a value corresponding to the email address of a valid user.

 The response will be an object: